dapr/quickstarts/hello-kubernetes/README.md

 ```
 > **Note**: See https://github.com/dapr/quickstarts#supported-dapr-runtime-version for supported tags.
 Use `git clone https://github.com/dapr/quickstarts.git` when using the edge version of dapr runtime.

-## Step 1 - Setup Dapr on your Kubernetes Cluster
+## Step 1 - Setup Dapr on your Kubernetes cluster

 The first thing you need is an RBAC enabled Kubernetes cluster.
 This could be running on your machine using Minikube, or it could be a fully-fledged cluser in Azure using [AKS](https://azure.microsoft.com/en-us/services/kubernetes-service/).